shyvesCCD/shyvesCCD/README.md

 # 🚀 Pedro Chaves / shyvesCCD

-I am a student of computer science at the University of Brasilia.
+I am a student at the University of Brasilia.
 Always looking to learn and evolve.
 Software Developer.

 ## - 📫 How to reach me: